 Still confused and have a slight headache from all of this?
 You can use this online tool to see who your partner is.
 Beware: it's only in Dutch.

 When are we considered toeslagpartners?

-You become payment partners when you marry or for other reasons, like you have bought a house together or signed a social contract together, or any of the aforementioned reasons.
+You become benefit partners when you marry or for other reasons like you have bought a house together or signed a social contract together, or any of the aforementioned reasons.

-Furthermore, you are supplementary partners from the date you started living together if you already live at the same address.
+Furthermore, you are benefit partners from the date you started living together if you already live at the same address.
 So, let’s say you move in together in May, but want to become toeslagpartners in September; even though you register in September, you are partners from May onwards.
-Have you lived at this address before January 1st 2017?
+Have you lived at this address before January 1st, 2019?
 Then you are partners from the 1st.

 How does a toeslagpartner influence my allowances?

 The amount of allowance you can get, for example for healthcare or housing, depends on your income and your partner’s income.
 It really depends on the amount of income you have, which is why each situation is unique.
 You can use this online calculator to see how much allowance you might be able to get.
 Make sure to have all the details of your supplementary partner when you do this calculation!

 So, you see?
 As it turns out, a toeslagpartner is not some mythical, strange creature.
 It's simply your partner for allowances!
 You'll need to know who this benefit partner is when you are applying for healthcare or housing allowance, for example, since their income might influence how much allowance you are able to receive.

 Do you have any more helpful information about or experiences with toeslagpartners?
 Let us know!